rpp31-fec-soy-sauce/atelier/README.md

 # Project Atleier

-This project is a redesign of a retail website that will leverage a React front end to interact with a pre-existing backend that can be accessed via API.
+This project is a redesign of a retail website that leverages a React front end framework which interacts with a pre-existing backend that can be accessed via API.

-The front end redesign will be of the project detail page including, but not limited to:
+The front end redesign:

 1) **Overview** \
     A) Project Information\